ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

    This option is available only on the Leader node,
    A new voting process will be triggered and a new Leader will be elected
 5. **Force Timeout**
-   The default configuration for the RavenDB cluster is each node expects to get a heartbeat from the cluster leader every 300 milliseconds.
+   The default configuration for the RavenDB cluster is that each node expects to get a heartbeat from the cluster leader every 300 milliseconds.
    Clicking 'Force Timeout' will trigger actions on the node as if it did Not hear from the Leader in this time period
 {PANEL/}